MassChallenge

 Pre Seed Round in 2020

 Veri Nano is a bionanotechnology company focused on developing innovative nanotechnologies applicable across various industries.
-Founded by a team of experienced entrepreneurs, the company utilizes diverse biomaterials as building blocks to create advanced systems, including nanoengineered hydrogels, nanosized molecular delivery systems, and nanocomposite materials.
-By addressing challenges in medicine and other sectors, Veri Nano aims to enable businesses to integrate nanotechnology into their operations, thereby enhancing their growth and capabilities.
+Founded by a team of innovators and serial entrepreneurs, the company specializes in utilizing diverse biomaterials as building blocks to create advanced systems.
+Its product offerings include nanoengineered hydrogels, nanosized molecular delivery systems, and nanocomposite materials.
+By addressing key challenges in medicine and other sectors, Veri Nano aims to facilitate the integration of nanotechnology into business practices, enabling growth and advancement in multiple fields.

 Parx Materials N.V.